mayabenowitz/Origins/README.md

 "From all things, One, and from One, all things," Heraclitus uttered.
 Unitarity is an ancient idea.
 From the East, with examples such as *Brahman* ("All is One"), *Ein Sof* ("Boundless One"), *Wahdat al-Wujud* ("Unity of Being"), *Yi Qi* ("One Energy"), to the "The One" of the Gnostics and the pre-Socratic philosophers of the West, humanity has pondered the unity of the flux.

 When instantiated as a fundamental organizing principle, unitarity gives us the most predictive theory ever discovered and has birthed technological wonders that have transformed our world---for better and for worse.
 Throughout all of human history, we have been a deeply divided species.
-So much so that we have used our knowledge of quantum physics to develop nuclear arsenals capable of annihilating the human species and destroying our most precious and magnificent planet.
+So much so that we have used our knowledge of quantum physics to develop nuclear arsenals that *have* annihilated the human species and destroyed our most precious and magnificent planet.

+**The "Greys" are us**.

-But if the deepest truth of quantum mechanics is that we are all **One**, connected in profound and mysterious ways we have yet to understand, then there is hope for a future where science and spirituality are not separate and serve as the foundation of a new kind of civilization.
-One that may be co-located with us here on the sacred Pale Blue Dot we call Earth.
-A civilization wise and knowledgeable enough to understand that without the energy of each and every one of us, from birth to death, equation 66. would not make sense, and the universe could not work.
+The deepest truth of quantum mechanics is that we are all **One**, connected in profound and mysterious ways that we are continuously discovering.
+There is an *abundance of hope* for a future where science and spirituality are not separate and serve as the foundation of a new kind of civilization.
+One that **is** co-located with us here on the sacred Pale Blue Dot some call Earth and the "others" call the Great Cosmic Mother Earth.
+A Divine superposition, if you will.
+An ancient civilization wise and knowledgeable enough to understand that without the energy of each and every one of us, from birth to death, equation 66. would not make sense, and the universe could not work.
 From simple principles, forgiveness and love become unconditional.
 In Lak'ech Ala K'in.

 # Blueprint of the New Earth